Localized Neural Network Modelling of Time Series: A Case Study on US Monetary Policy: Extra Theoretical Results

 where $l_t(\cdot)$ is defined in \eqref{Eq3.10}.

 \item Repeat Step 1 $R$ times, where $R$ is sufficiently large. \end{enumerate}

-It is worth pointing out that the above procedure is computationally efficient in the sense that the right hand side of \eqref{Eq3.12} enjoys a closed--form expression, which is given in \eqref{EqA.240} and \eqref{EqA.24} specifically for the sake of space.
+It is worth pointing out that the above procedure is computationally efficient in the sense that the right hand side of \eqref{Eq3.12} enjoys a closed-form expression, which is given in \eqref{EqA.240} and \eqref{EqA.24} specifically.
 Practically, the bootstrap procedure may require much less time compared with the estimation of \eqref{Eq3.11} itself.
-We will further comment on the computational issues associated with Model \eqref{Eq2} in Section \ref{Sec4.2}.

 The following theorem holds for the above bootstrap procedure.

 \begin{theorem} Let the conditions of Theorem \ref{Thm3.3} hold.
 Suppose further that $T h^{d+ 2p}\to 0$.
 For $\forall \mathbf{x}_0\in [-a,a]^d$, we have